benarnav/benarnav.github.io/posts/parking_monitor.md

 <figure class="oversize-figure">
     <img src="/assets/img/parking_monitor_2ave_74st.png" alt="scofflaws" />
-  <figcaption>Images Captured from DOT Camera on 2nd Avenue and E 74th Street, Manhattan.</figcaption>
+  <figcaption>Images captured from DOT camera on 2nd Avenue and E 74th Street, Manhattan.</figcaption>
 </figure>

 On three separate days, brown box trucks were illegally parked for between 58 minutes and an hour and 56 minutes at this location, generating three, nine and 11 separate service requests respectively.
 In all of these cases the police closed the complaint, saying "action was not necessary."
 On two more occasions, tractor trailers were parked illegally for more than three hours each time, each resulting in seven complaints to the NYPD.
 The police closed the service requests alternatively claiming that "action was not necessary," that the trucks "were gone" and that officers "took action to fix the condition."
 All of these statements are contradicted by visual evidence.